-Hackers are not the only bad guys who might secretly be reading your emails.
+Hackers aren't the only bad guys who might secretly be reading your emails.
 Your email provider might be reading them, too.
-If the thought of anyone accessing your account without your knowledge scares you, then you should improve your Gmail account’s security and protect your data from both.
+No one should have the right to access your emails without you knowing, so improve your Gmail account’s privacy with these 8 tips.

-However, even though Google has quite a few security features in place to make it harder for outsiders to intercept your data, remember that it’s not just hackers you should be concerned about.
-Your email provider might be secretly reading your emails as well, and Google has been caught doing just that.
-Later, Google stopped doing so and “employed” bots to scan your emails and collect valuable information about you.
+Google has quite a few security features in place to make it harder for outsiders to intercept your data, remember that it’s not just hackers you should be concerned about.
+Your email provider might be secretly reading your emails as well, and Google is no exception.
+After getting caught out, Google apparently stopped and “employed” bots to scan your emails and collect valuable information about you.

-If you truly care about your privacy, you deal with sensitive information, or you shiver at the thought that someone might be reading your emails, you should consider enhancing your Gmail’s security (or looking for a privacy-oriented alternative).
+If you truly care about your privacy, deal with sensitive information, or shiver at the thought of someone reading your emails, you should consider enhancing your Gmail’s security (or looking for a privacy-oriented alternative).

 Encrypt your emails to make sure that no one snooping on you – not even Google – can read them.
 There are many third-party plugins to choose from, and some may require more technical know-how than others.
 Read our recommendations and full review here.